libialany/AWS_S3_-_Nodejs_SDK/README.md

-## REPLY OF A VIDEO
+## SIMPLE REST API FOR IMAGES

 __description__
-Simple rest api nodeJs and using AWS s3 Bucket without frontend.
+Simple rest api nodeJs and using AWS s3 Bucket.

 - clone this repo
 - npm install